 - Accounting files can be opened in Banana Accounting if they are on the local computer or if they are accessible through a network.

-If they have been sent by email, before opening them you need to move them in a computer folder
+If they have been sent by email, you need to move them to a computer folder before opening.

 - Only one user at a time can edit a file

-If you edit a protected file or a file already in use by other users, you need to save the file with another name in order to save your changes.
+If you edit a protected file or a file already in use by other users, you will need to save the file with different name in order to save your changes.

 - the file is located on a non-writable disk (CD-ROM)